weiganghuang/holops-1803/task2.md

 As mentioned, although the service instances (`test1` and `test2`) matching the two pre-existing Bundle-Ether sub-interfaces are committed in NSO, NSO is not able to modify or delete the associated device configuration.
-This is because, by default, devices own the out-of-band configurations.
+This is because, the pre-existing L2Vpn are configured out-of-band, NSO is not managing those by default.

 1. Try to delete instance `test1`.